San Gold Corporation - 100%

 1 (888) 855-4653

-The San Gold mine is located 250 km northeast of Winnipeg, Manitoba, Canada adjacent to the town of Bissett.
+The San Gold mining complex is located 250 km northeast of Winnipeg, Manitoba, Canada adjacent to the town of Bissett.
 The mine is 100% owned by the San Gold Corporation.

 Gold was originally discovered on the property in 1911.
 The main mineralized trend (SAM or Mine Diabase) has produced more than 1.5 million ounces gold.
-A second important mineralized trend (Shoreline Basalt) was identified only in 2010.
-The Rice Lake mine is located along the SAM trend, while the Hinge mine and the 007 deposit are within the Shoreline Basalt mining trend.
+A second important mineralized trend (Shoreline Basalt Unit) was identified only in 2010.
+The Rice Lake mine is located along the SAM trend, while the Hinge mine and the 007 deposit are within the Shoreline Basalt Unit mining trend.

-The San Gold mine’s mill has been recently upgraded to a 2,500 tonnes per day capacity.
+San Gold’s mill has been recently upgraded to a 2,500 tonnes per day capacity.
 Dore bars are being produced on site.

 San Gold's current strategy is to continue building on its exploration successes while increasing production output.
 To date, San Gold has accomplished this by quickly putting new discoveries into production, improving cash flows while proving the resource through production.